Beelzebold/Hideous-Wanderer/ReadMe.md

 On higher skill levels, you may find yourself losing 70-80 health to a single shot, so on skill levels higher than Bring 'Em On, it's extra important to keep an eye on your HP.

-## KNOWN ISSUES as of HIDEOUS WANDERER BETA03
+## KNOWN ISSUES as of HIDEOUS WANDERER BETA04

 ### =-=Crashes=-=

 1. When reloading from empty, if you pick up a mag during the reload sequence, the game hard-crashes.
+(I believe that this was just the second one that I diagnosed wrong. fixed.)

 2. If you reload from empty but don't have anything to put into the gun, the game crashes for some reason.
-Note that this is rather inconsistent.
+Note that this is rather inconsistent. (fixed as of migrating to LZWolf)

 3. Sometimes grabbing extra lives (looks like it happens while reloading?) will crash the game.

+4. Save games currently don't work well at all, commonly crashing the game whenever dealing with savegames that last longer than a single level.

 WARNING:
 RELOADING FROM EMPTY IN GENERAL IS VERY BUGGY.
 I WOULD NOT RECOMMEND THAT YOU